What to do when your 8-year old nephew comes to visit? Make pizza, of course!

-I told him if he helped me make it and didn’t make too many faces I would put him on my website and he would be famous.
+I told him if he helped me make it I would talk about him on my website and he would be famous.
 That seemed to get his attention.
-He thought the dough was “slimy and gross” but he loved picking his own toppings, and the finished product was “awesome”.
+He thought the dough was "slimy and gross" but he loved picking his own toppings, and the finished product was "awesome".

 Next time I'll be a bit more patient with stretching out the dough so I can get it even thinner.

 Pizza dough is a yeasted dough which requires active dry yeast.
 Make sure the check the expiration date on the yeast package!
 Yeast that is too old may be dead and won't work.